AskDrP/AskDrP/README.md

 - 💞️ I’m looking to collaborate on simple gaming applications (low stakes interactive app) that I can host on my own.
 - 📫 How to reach me psabbottenz@gmail.com
 - 😄 Pronouns: she/hers/mom
-- ⚡ Fun fact: I build my first computer in 1978 when floppy disks were still floppy, and I remember punch carsds.
-The last programming language I ever learned was HTML.
-So, here I am as an OG tech mamma, looking for support and guidance from the next gen of tech.
+- ⚡ Fun fact: I build my first computer in 1978 when floppy disks were still floppy, and I remember punch cards.
+The last programming language I ever learned was HTML (yeah.
+I know....).
+So, here I am as an OG tech mamma, looking for support and guidance from the next gen of tech wizards.

 <!---
 AskDrP/AskDrP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.